Please Note: The 2017-2018 Regular HEAP Benefit opened November 13, 2017.

 - You may be eligible for HEAP, even if you:

 - Pay for heat as part of your rent

 - Have money in the bank, stocks, bonds or other resources

 What is the Clean and Tune Benefit?

-The HEAP Clean and Tune benefit opened July 3, 2017 and remains open at this time.
+The HEAP Clean and Tune benefit opened July 3, 2017 and will close February 9, 2018.
 Eligible households can receive energy efficiency services, which includes the cleaning of primary heating equipment, but may also include chimney cleaning, minor repairs, installation of carbon monoxide detectors or programmable thermostats, if needed, to allow for the safe, proper and efficient operation of the heating equipment.
 Benefit amounts are based on the actual cost incurred to provide clean and tune services, up to a maximum of $400.
 No additional HEAP cash benefits are available.

 Your household may be eligible a Heating Equipment Tune-up benefit if: